LemonATsu/NPC-pytorch/README.md

 Note that you can change the paths to the point clouds in the config (e.g., [here](https://github.com/LemonATsu/NPC-pytorch/blob/main/configs/npc.yaml#L15)).

 ## Testing
 You can use [`run_render.py`](run_render.py) to render the learned models under different camera motions, or retarget the character to different poses by
 ```
 python run_render.py --config-name h36m_zju model_config=logs/NPC_h36m_S9/config.yaml +ckpt_path=[path/to/specific/ckpt] output_path=[path/to/output] render_dataset.bkgd_to_use=black
 ```
 Here, we render the dataset as specified in config file `configs/render/h36m_zju.yaml` with the model configuration and weights we saved before, and store the output in `output_path`.

-We also provide a config `configs/render/h36m_zju_mesh.yaml`for extracting meshes with Marching cubes.
+Config files related to rendering or testing the models are located at `configs/render`.
+For example, we have `configs/render/h36m_zju_mesh.yaml`for extracting meshes with Marching cubes.

 ## Dataset
+You can find dataset configuration in `configs/dataset`.

 We are not allowed to share the pre-processed data for H3.6M and MonoPerfcap due to license terms.
 If you need access to the pre-trained models and the pre-processed dataset, please reach out to `shihyang[at]cs.ubc.ca`.